Many people who menstruate pass smaller clots occasionally. Having clots larger than a quarter regularly may indicate an underlying medical condition.

 See your doctor if you have heavy menstrual bleeding or you have clots larger than a quarter.
 Menstrual bleeding is considered heavy if you change your tampon or menstrual pad every two hours or less, for several hours.

-You should also seek immediate medical help if you think you could be pregnant and pass clots.
+You should also seek immediate medical help if you’re passing clots and think you could be pregnant.
 That could be a sign of miscarriage.

-Most women of childbearing age will shed their uterine lining about every 28 to 35 days.
+Most people of childbearing age who menstruate will shed their uterine lining about every 28 to 35 days.
 The uterine lining is also called the endometrium.

 When the lining is shed, it mixes with: